minprog/app-studio/50 Milestones/10 Proposal/10 Proposal.md

 should do this once for each project.

 1. go to `https://github.com/<github username>/<repository>/settings/collaboration`
-2. add the github users `v1kko`, `zll19910516`, `florisdb` and `Roxot`.
+2. add the github users `stgm` and `Roxot`.
 3. Send the link to your repository to your TA when you make an appointment to discuss it.

 And don't forget to make an appointment to discuss your proposal.